pjf/WebService-HabitRPG/README.md

 * Install Dist::Zilla (`cpanm Dist::Zilla`)
 * `dzil build`

+You can install the built module with `cpanm WebService-HabitRPG-*.tar.gz`

 You'll probably find it useful to have a `~/.habitrpgrc` file that looks like the following: